Biodiversity: European scale

 Changes in the oceans until now

 The average temperature of the upper layers of the ocean has increased by 0.6°C over the past 100 years (39).
+Globally, since 1993, the rate of ocean warming has more than doubled (200).
 Some of the most striking impacts of global climate change have appeared in polar oceans, where temperatures and acidities are changing at more than twice the global average (40, 41).

 All European seas have warmed considerably since 1870, and the warming has been particularly rapid since the late 1970s.
 The multi-decadal rate of sea surface temperature rise during the satellite era (since 1979) has been between 0.21 °C per decade in the North Atlantic and 0.40 °C per decade in the Baltic Sea (146).

 Between 1983 and 2007 the sea surface temperature of the North Sea warmed at rates of up to 0.8°C decade-1, which is an order of magnitude greater than the rate of global warming and among the highest in the world.
 Increasing air temperature is the main cause of the warming trend observed in the North Sea, accounting for about 75 % of observed changes in sea surface temperature (85).
 Part of the warming is due to multi-decadal variability; scientists expect this component of the warming to reverse and temperatures in the North Sea to return to lower levels (86).